-Program Guru Bantu which was initiated by Silvy Wantania last year collaborates VILTA with various universities in Indonesia to assist teachers and lecturer in Victoria, Australia, to teach Bahasa Indonesian at schools and Universities with the virtual help of professional native speaker from Indonesia.
+Program Guru Bantu which was initiated by Silvy Wantania last year collaborates VILTA with various universities in Indonesia to assist teachers and lecturers in Victoria, Australia, to teach Bahasa Indonesian at schools and Universities with the virtual help of professional native speakers from Indonesia.

 Registration for Program Guru Bantu will commence at the end of each term, and you can find the announcements at https://www.vilta.org.au/our-events.